Rifet Kapić

-Rifet Kapić ([rǐfet kǎpitɕ]; born 3 July 1995) is a Bosnian professional footballer who plays as a midfielder for Kryvbas Kryvyi Rih.
+Rifet Kapić ([rǐfet kǎpitɕ]; born 3 July 1995) is a Bosnian professional footballer who plays as a midfielder for and captains Polish Ekstraklasa club Lechia Gdańsk.

 He started his professional career at Varnsdorf, before joining Gorica in 2016.
 Two years later, Kapić moved to Grasshoppers, who loaned him to Sheriff Tiraspol in 2018 and to Sarajevo in 2019.
 Later that year, he signed with SC Paderborn, who also loaned him to Sheriff.
 In 2021, Kapić returned to Sarajevo.

 Club career

 Early career

 Kapić started playing football with his hometown club Krajina Cazin.
 He then spent brief period of time in the academy of Sarajevo, after which he played for Istra 1961's youth team.

 Kapić made his professional debut playing for Czech club Varnsdorf in 2015.

 In February 2016, Kapić signed a three-year contract with Gorica.
 On 29 April, he scored his first professional goal against Zavrč.

 Grasshoppers

 On 12 January 2018, Kapić moved to Swiss side Grasshopper Club Zürich on a four-year deal for an undisclosed transfer fee.
 He made his competitive debut for the club in a 3–1 win over Sion on 4 February.

 In June 2018, he was sent on a season-long loan to Moldovan outfit Sheriff Tiraspol.

 In February 2019, he was loaned to Bosnian club Sarajevo until the end of season.